plasma-group/pigi/packages/docs/src/core/src/specs/contract.rst

 If a range has dozens or even hundreds of parents, it becomes basically impossible to publish all of these parents on chain.
 Instead, we opted for a simpler alternative in which each transaction specifies the block in which it should be included.
 If the transaction is included in a different block, it's no longer valid.
-This solves the in-flight attack because it becomes impossible for the operator to delay inclusion of the transaction.
+This solves the in-flight attack because it becomes impossible for the aggregator to delay inclusion of the transaction.

 This does, unfortunately, introduce one downside -- if a transaction isn't included in the specified block (for whatever reason), it needs to be re-signed and re-submitted.
 Hopefully this won't happen too often in practice, but it's something to think about.